-First of all, our thoughts and prayers are with everyone affected by this sickness; individuals, families, health services and communities as well as national leaders and governments.
-How they all need God’s wisdom and guidance as they deal with this situation.
+First of all, our thoughts and prayers are with everyone affected by this sickness: individuals, families, health services, and communities as well as national leaders and governments.
+They all need God’s wisdom and guidance as they deal with this situation.
 And for us as a nation, where do we find healing when every day, the news seems to grow even more serious?

-Well, for me personally, my only advice is to stand firmly upon God’s Word, for that is where I find my comfort and strength.
-God’s Word has been the anchor for my own family in very desperate times and it is the one thing that we can ALWAYS rely on.
-God’s Word never changes and it contains all we need for hope, comfort, healing, wisdom and guidance.
+For me personally, my only advice is to stand firmly upon God’s Word, for that is where I find my comfort and strength.
+God’s Word has been the anchor for my own family in very desperate times, and it is the one thing that we can ALWAYS rely on.
+God’s Word never changes, and it contains all we need for hope, comfort, healing, wisdom and guidance.

 If you are fearful, grieving or broken today, let the truth of God’s Word sink into your heart.